webplatform/docs/tutorials/javascript_functions/index.md

 }
 </syntaxhighlight>

-Without worrying too much about the code executed by the function, I’d like you to focus at this moment on 4 important features of the function’s syntax:
+Without worrying too much about the code executed by the function, let us focus on four important features of the function’s syntax:

 # A function declaration always begins with the keyword <code>function</code>, which makes sense.
 # The next bit is the function’s name, in this case <code>setElementBackground</code> (I generally use [http://en.wikipedia.org/wiki/CamelCase camelCase] for function names).
-The name of the function is important, as it’s the bit you have to remember in order to use and reuse the code.
-Make sure it's an accurate description of what the function does; I’m sure you’ll agree that <code>setElementBackground</code> is a '''much''' better, more descriptive function name than something like <code>coloursAreNice</code> or <code>crazySetter</code>.
+The name of the function is important, as it is the bit you have to remember in order to use and reuse the code.
+Make sure it is an accurate description of what the function does; <code>setElementBackground</code> is a '''much''' better, more descriptive function name than something like <code>coloursAreNice</code> or <code>crazySetter</code>.
 # Directly after the function’s name come a pair of parentheses.
 Inside these come the functions '''argument list''', which enables you to make your functions more generic, and thus more reusable—you can apply them to more situations more easily.
-This is a powerful concept, but optional, so I’ll discuss it in more detail in the next section.
+This is a powerful concept, but optional, so it will be discussed in more detail in the next section.
 # Finally comes a pair of curly-brackets containing some code: these signify a '''block''' of code in JavaScript.
-Everything inside this block  will be executed when the function is called, in order, just like any other bit of JavaScript code you’ve written.
+Everything inside this block will be executed when the function is called, in order, just like any other bit of JavaScript code you have written.

 === Using the function ===

-Now we’ve defined the function, to call it somewhere in your code you would simply write:
+Now we have defined the function, to call it somewhere in your code you would simply write:

 <syntaxhighlight lang="javascript">setElementBackground();</syntaxhighlight>

-That's all there is to it!
-You no longer have to concern yourself with the difficult internal details of <code>setElementBackground</code>; you’ve already written the code, so now you’re able to use it with ease wherever you like, and reap the (random) rewards of reuse.
+That is all there is to it!
+You no longer have to concern yourself with the difficult internal details of <code>setElementBackground</code>; you have already written the code, so now you are able to use it with ease wherever you like, and reap the (random) rewards of reuse.

-Now, the function I’ve just written is completely self-contained.
+Now, the function above is completely self-contained.
 It performs some activity, then exits; it neither needs input from the code that called it, nor does it give any information back to its caller about what happened.
-JavaScript, of course, allows us to write code that’s a bit more talkative and flexible than that, so let’s have a look at how we deal with information input to and output from functions.
+JavaScript, of course, allows us to write code that is a bit more talkative and flexible than that, so let us have a look at how we deal with information input to and output from functions.

 === Arguments ===